1758 - French operations on the coast of Coromandel

 - Protector storeship

-On March 27, Pocock put to sea with his squadron with design to intercept a French squadron under the command of M. d'Aché.
+On March 27, Pocock put to sea with his squadron with design to intercept the French squadron under the command of M. d'Aché.

 On April 25, the French squadron arrived near Fort Saint-David.
 This was the long-expected armament on which the French had built all their hopes for the expulsion of the British from India, and it had consumed nearly twelve months in its passage.
 It had lost about 350 men through sickness during its journey.
 The squadron carried on board Lally Infanterie (1,080 men) and 50 French artillerymen, together with Comte Lally himself, who had been appointed to the supreme command of the French in India.